DashankaNadeeshanDeSilva/dexter-conversational-ai-agent/README.md

 ## 01. Introduction

-Dexter is a production-ready, serverless-first AI agent backend built for customer support assistance.
-It blends four human-like memory systems with tool use and LLM reasoning to deliver contextual, adaptive, and personalized conversations.
-It is designed for low cold-starts on AWS Lambda, efficient memory access, and clean extensibility.
+Dexter is a **production-ready, serverless-first AI agent backend** built for customer support assistance.
+It blends four **human-like memory systems** with **tool** use and **LLM reasoning** to deliver contextual, adaptive, and personalized conversations.
+It is designed for **low cold-starts** on **AWS Lambda, efficient memory access, and clean extensibility**.
+Dexter includes a comprehensive **evaluation system with LLM-as-judge assessment**, enabling continuous quality monitoring and improvement.

 **Read more:** [Agentic Memory — how AI agents learn, remember, and improve](https://dashankadesilva.medium.com/agentic-memory-how-ai-agents-learn-remember-and-improve-fd683c344685)